What is private mortgage insurance?

 You may also want to consider saving up the money to make a 20 percent down payment.
 When you pay 20 percent down, PMI is not required with a conventional loan.
 You may also receive a lower interest rate with a 20 percent down payment.

-Ask lenders to show you detailed pricing for different options so you can see which is the best deal.
+Ask lenders to show you detailed pricing for different options so you can see which option is the best deal.